-This Agreement shall enter into force upon signature by or for the Director General and by the authorized representative of the Government of Canada.
+This Agreement shall enter into force upon signature on behalf of Denmark and the Agency.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Canada is party to the Treaty.
+This Agreement shall remain in force as long as Denmark is party to the Treaty.